Assam: Two former MLAs resign from BJP and AGP

-Guwahati: Ahead of the Assembly Elections due next year, two former MLAs have resigned from their respective parties.
+Guwahati: Ahead of the Assembly Elections due next year, two former MLAs resigned from their respective parties on Wednesday.

-Ex- BJP legislator from Sipajhar, Binanda Saikia, resigned from the saffron party, while former Asom Gana Parishad (AGP) MLA Satyabrata Kalita announced his exit from the regional ally of the BJP.
+Ex-BJP legislator from Sipajhar, Binanda Saikia, quit the saffron party, while former Asom Gana Parishad (AGP) MLA Satyabrata Kalita walked out on AGP, which is in alliance with the BJP in the state.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-The buzz is that while Saikia is likely to join Congress, Kalita might switch to AJP.
+The buzz is that while Saikia is likely to join Congress, Kalita might switch to Assam Jatiya Parishad (AJP).

 Saikia, who joined the BJP in 2015, informed his displeasure of not being consulted in party matters since 2021.

 “There is growing communalisation, and the party has become individualistic.
-There is no scope for collective working in the party,” he told reporters.
+There is no scope for collective working in the party,” he told reporters on Wednesday.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!